Variational inference for cutting feedback in misspecified models: Empirical Examples

 \subsection{Human papillomavirus and cervical cancer incidence}

 We consider an epidemiological example examined by \cite{plummer15} and motivated by the study of~\cite{maucort2008international}.
-The example considers the relationship between human papillomavirus (HPV) prevalence and the incidence of cervical cancer.
+The example considers the relationship between human papillomavirus (HPV) prevalence and the incidence of cervical cancer, and the model used corresponds to a two module system of the type described earlier.
 In this problem there is data $\zvec=(z_1,\dots, z_{13})^\top$ for 13 countries from an international survey where $z_i$ is the number of people infected with high-risk HPV in a sample of size $n_i$.
-There is also data $\wvec=(w_1,\dots, w_{13})^\top$, for which $w_i$ is the number of cervical cancer cases diagnosed in women during $T_i$ years of follow-up.
+There is also data $\wvec=(w_1,\dots, w_{13})^\top$, for which $w_i$ is the number of cervical cancer cases diagnosed during $T_i$ years of follow-up.

 The model is

 Here we are particularly interested in $\eta_2$, which measures the relationship between HPV prevalence and cancer incidence.
 However, there is a concern that the Poisson regression model is misspecified, and that this may contaminate inferences for both $\gammavec=(\gamma_1,\dots, \gamma_{13})^\top$ and $\etavec=(\eta_1,\eta_2)$.
 We write $\varphivec=(\varphi_1,\dots, \varphi_{13})^\top$.
 Although the parameter $\eta_2$ is in the misspecified module, having a useful interpretation for it crucially depends on the parameter $\gamma_i$ from the correctly specified module having its intended interpretation.